Initial Assessment and Referral

 To arrange IAR-DST training for your practice or service, please compete our Service Request Form

-The Head to Health phone service uses the IAR-DST and all Head to Health mental health clinicians are trained in its use to determine the most appropriate level of care for individuals seeking mental health support.
-One referral is all the GP needs to make as, once the patient is accepted into the Head to Health system, they are connected to the most appropriate services and supports.
+The Medicare Mental Health phone service uses the IAR-DST and all mental health clinicians are trained in its use to determine the most appropriate level of care for individuals seeking mental health support.
+One referral is all the GP needs to make as, once the patient is accepted into the Medicare Mental Health system, they are connected to the most appropriate services and supports.

 Training is also available for GPs in the use of this tool.
 GPs and GP registrars who successfully complete both workshops will be remunerated $300* and CPD hours are available.